Sumanth-tej/amazon-sales-analytics-sql/README.md

 # Amazon Sales Analytics using SQL

-This repository contains real-world SQL business case studies based on an Amazon Sales dataset.
+This repository showcases SQL business case studies based on an Amazon Sales dataset.

-Each business case simulates practical scenarios commonly asked during SQL interviews and Data Analyst projects.
+Each study focuses on solving practical business problems using SQL.

-## Skills Demonstrated
+## SQL Concepts Covered

 - SQL Queries
 - Joins